Eugenio Recuenco: 365°

-Does the 365° goal seek to recreate the event as it was or create comments on each event?
+Does the 365° goal seek to recreate the event as it was or provide commentary on each event?

 The 365° seeks to put elements in front of the viewer so that this, depending on their curiosity, creates their own reading of my open proposal.
-In fact, the photographs are presented attached to each other creating real photographic murals where the viewer must choose according to their preferences, on which photographs will stop and what will be the association between them.
-That makes the photographs speak to you individually but they also create speeches between them.
+In fact, the photographs are presented attached to each other creating real photographic murals where the viewer must choose according to their preferences, on which photographs will stop them and what will be the association between them.
+That makes the photographs speak to you individually, but also creates dialogue between them.

 How long did it take 365° to complete?

-How much average time would it take from planning to the execution of an assembly design?
+How much time would it take, on average, from planning to the execution of an assembly design?

-It is a very difficult calculation because some photographs are only a matter of changing the props in the room and others that required a specific construction that was done on the set itself.
-Sometimes in one day you shot 4 photos with the material already prepared and other times you needed 3 days to build the set, another day to shoot and be able to disassemble.
+It is a very difficult calculation because some photographs are only a matter of changing the props in the room while others required a specific construction that was done on the set itself.
+Sometimes in one day, we shot four photos with the material already prepared and other times we needed three days to build the set, another day to shoot and be able to disassemble.

 "Trump the way I think he likes to see himself in privacy.
 An ego so big it fills a room and so strong it's like stone.
 Surrounded by what he likes most, as he likes, by worshiping him and his service." - Eugenio Recuenco.
 Images for use of The Khollected Magazine from Studio Eugenio Recuenco.